rahulguglani/face-recognition/README.md

 # face-recognition

-it uses face-recognition library use command : pip install face-recognition pip install pyttsx3
+requirements:

+opencv-python

+face-recognition

+pyttsx3

+numpy

 this program recognises and mathces face from that present in images folder and greet them with thier name.